-Amy Ballou was nominated by Pam Bielunis, a family member.
+Amy Ballou was nominated by an anonymous family member.

 To be effective, a teacher/coach has to interact with every student.
 Frontloading and setting a student up for success is a driving force for active participation.
 Encouraging students to take positive risks enables them to apply those skills to other situations in their lives.
 Allowing them to make mistakes in a safe environment helps them to develop good judgment tactics they can benefit from throughout their lives.
 Amy exemplifies these skills on a daily basis.

 Presently, Ms. Ballou is the Physical Education teacher at Wheelock Elementary School in Keene, NH.
 She continuously works to expand her physical education curriculum and provide diversified activities in the school and out in the local communities.
 This year, she networked to bring Ga-Gal Ball and Karate to her students.
 She is always exploring ways to incorporate innovative exercises into the school.
 Many of her students come from low socioeconomic homes, so without these opportunities, they would not have access to these experiences.

 In addition to her daily teaching tasks, Ms. Ballou is also the advisor for the school’s Safety Patrol students and Head Coach for the local high school gymnastics team.
 In the local communities, she is involved with coaching soccer, the design/installation/implementation of a new playground, and a district-wide Color Run.

 Her love for gymnastics has taken her a full circle from high school gymnast to All-American collegiate gymnast to high school head coach.
 When she was a student, her high school did not have a girls’ gymnastics team, so she researched how to compete as an independent gymnast.
 She established a platform at her school so other gymnasts that followed her could compete during their high school years as well.